-- Warning/reprimand. - Loss of Privileges. - Refer for Counseling. - Office detention. - Exclusion from a particular class, (three referrals in a 10-week period: detention; in-school suspension; and loss of credit and removal from the class). - 1-3 days in-school suspension and a parental conference requested. - 1-5 days out-of-school suspension, same day parental contact, principal's conference with the parent prior to re-admittance requested. - Automatic 5 days out-of-school suspension, same day parental contact, recommendation for a Superintendent's Hearing.
+- Office detention. - Exclusion from a particular class, (three referrals in a 10-week period: detention; in-school suspension; and loss of credit and removal from the class). - 1-3 days in-school suspension and a parental conference requested. - 1-5 days out-of-school suspension, same day parental contact, principal's conference with the parent prior to re-admittance requested. - Automatic 5 days out-of-school suspension, same day parental contact, recommendation for a Superintendent's Hearing.